-- (a) having been released on bail, fails to surrender to custody; or - (b) having surrendered to custody after being released on bail, absconds at any time before the conclusion of the proceedings for the offence concerned.
+- (a) having been released on bail, fails to surrender to custody; breaching conditions of bail, etc. - (b) having surrendered to custody after being released on bail, absconds at any time before the conclusion of the proceedings for the offence concerned.